 Who Is Simply Piano Best For?

-Simply Piano is best for people of all ages, from kids to adults.
+The app is suitable for people of all ages, from kids to adults.

 Is Simply Piano Worth It?

 Simply Piano offers extensive coursework for people of all skill levels.
 It helps lay a strong foundation for your piano playing skills.
-While it does have some shortcomings, Simply Piano is definitely worth a try!
+While it does have some shortcomings, this app is definitely worth a try!

 Simply Piano Alternatives